francisco-oro/ASPNETCore7/src/SOLID-principles/readme.md

 Benefit: Prevents code to break - if by mistake or wantedly, someone has replaced the derived class with its base class (or even vice versa), as its behavior doesn't change.

+# Interview Questions

+## What does SOLID stand for?
+What are its principles?
+`SOLID` is an acronym for the following set of principles:
+- Single Responsability Principle: A software moudle should have one-and-only reason to change
+- Open/Closed Principle: Classes are closed to modifications; but open for extension
+- Liskov Substitution Principle: Subtypes must be substitable for their parent types
+- Interface Segregation Principle: No client class should be forced to depend on methods it does not use
+- Dependency Inversion Principle: Higher-level modules should not depend on lower-level modules
+## What is Bad Design?
+`Bad design` is reached when the developer violates one or more of the SOLID principles in the existing solution
+## Describe the Single Responsibility Principle (SRP).
+> A software moudle should have one-and-only reason to change Each shold solve only one specific requirement.
+Eg.
+- A class for validation
+- A class to invoke the Configuration
+If the `Configuration` is needed in the `Validation` class, then the `Validation class` should invoke the methods of the `Configuration` class instead
+## Describe the Open Close Principle (OCP).
+- Open/Closed Principle: Classes are closed to modifications; but open for extension When a change is required in the solution, the developer must provide an alternative implementation of the existing class instead of modyifing the current class implementation.
+This is accomplished in two ways:
+- By adding a new class that implements the same interface, but with the new changes.
+- By using inheritance and `overriding` the parent-class methods to match the new changes.
+> Beware!
+You may violate the `Liskov Substitution Principle` by using the second way.

+## Explain Liskov Substitution Principle (LSP).
+- Liskov Substitution Principle: Subtypes must be substitable for their parent types If a child-class overrides a method of the parent-class, then two requirements must be satisfied:
+- The child-class should not throw any Exception other than the ones defined in the parent-class method
+- The return value for both child-class and parent-class methods should be the same if the same arguments are provided to them.
+## Explain DIP (Dependency Inversion Principle)
+- Dependency Inversion Principle: Higher-level modules should not depend on lower-level modules Both lower-level and Higher-level classes should depend on abstractions.
+Abstractions should not depend on them.

+## Explain Interface Segregation Principle
+- Interface Segregation Principle: No client class should be forced to depend on methods it does not use